arnesson/cordova-plugin-firebase/README.md

 **Parameters**:
 - {string} collection - name of top-level collection to fetch.
-- {array} filters - used to filter your collection.
-You can use same values as firebase doc (web like) [https://firebase.google.com/docs/firestore/query-data/queries]
+- {array} filters - a list of filters to sort/filter the documents returned from your collection.
+    - Supports `where`, `orderBy`, `startAt`, `endAt` and `limit` filters.
+    - See the [Firestore documentation](https://firebase.google.com/docs/firestore/query-data/queries) for more details.
 - {function} success - callback function to call on successfully deleting the document.
 Will be passed an {object} containing all the documents in the collection, indexed by document ID.
 If a Firebase collection with that name does not exist or it contains no documents, the object will be empty.